 Brand New Decade Of Influencer Marketing

 As we enter a brand-new decade of influencer marketing, we see that things are changing.
 Today, influencer marketing platforms are used to search for and discover clients, campaign management, analytics and reporting.
-The global influencer marketing platform market was valued at $137 million in 2018.
-It is expected to further grow to $162 million in 2020, and surpass $370 million by 2027.
+The global influencer marketing platform market was valued at USD 10.39 billion in 2021.
+It is expected to expand at a compound annual growth rate (CAGR) of 33.4% from 2022 to 2030.
 These are quite astonishing numbers!

 New cultures are taking over influencer marketing and by adopting these, the potential for influencer marketing has soared.
 This is why brands should embrace these.
 Read our blog: Why Influencer Marketing Is The Future.